Imperal Docs

 Two situations short-circuit to zero, even before your base_price applies:

-1. Branch B conversational turns
+1. Plain conversational turns

 2. Chain-step reserve (the chain itself, not your individual handlers)